Hadeweka/Crystal2Day/README.md

 * [ ] Better sprite management
 * [ ] Access to things like sounds etc.
 * [ ] Initial parameters
-* [ ] Method to call hooks immediately after other hooks

 ##### Maps